 How To Find Smart People To Follow On Twitter

 I have used a two-step process to follow people, which makes it easier to view tweets.

-Step One: following.
+Step One: follow

-Step Two: Listing.
+Step Two: add to list

 As you think about why you are using Twitter, your lists might become more clear.
 Here are some list ideas:

 - Thought leaders

 - Local News